 What happens after urethral sling surgery?

 Patients usually recover from this surgery quickly.
-It's best to limit demanding activities for approximately six weeks after surgery to avoid having the sling come down before healing is complete.
+It's best to limit demanding activities for approximately six weeks after surgery to avoid having the sling loosen before healing is complete.

-After the swelling goes down, the patient will gradually be able to urinate on his own and empty his bladder well.
-However, the normal urination pattern may not return for a few weeks.
+After the swelling goes down, you’ll gradually be able to urinate on your own and empty your bladder.
+However, your normal urination pattern may not return for a few weeks.

-Some patients who have had this procedure have been cured of their urinary incontinence; others have improved to the point where they don't use as many pads.
+The majority of men who've had this procedure have been cured of their urinary incontinence and no longer use pads.
+The others usually improve to the point where they don't use as many pads as they were before.